-- Establish standardized microplastic monitoring methods (sampling and analysis of environmental samples, including marine, river, and estuarine waters, sediment, and fish tissue) with accreditation procedures.
-(2023) - Develop a model microplastics monitoring program and establish an ongoing integrated statewide ambient monitoring network to quantify microplastic occurrence and effectiveness of management actions for microplastic pollution.
-(2024) - Based on the results of existing studies regarding microplastic removal efficacy in wastewater treatment plants, require microplastic monitoring for California wastewater treatment plant permittees as needed as permits are renewed or revised.
-(2024) - Require microplastic monitoring for municipal stormwater permittees as permits are renewed or revised.
-(2024) - Implement a pilot monitoring program to evaluate microplastics in agricultural runoff.
-(2024)
+- 2B.1.1 Establish standardized microplastic monitoring methods (sampling and analysis of environmental samples, including marine, river, and estuarine waters, sediment, and fish tissue) with accreditation by 2023. - 2B.1.2 Develop a model microplastics monitoring program and establish an ongoing integrated statewide ambient monitoring network to quantify microplastic occurrence and effectiveness of management actions for microplastic pollution by 2024. - 2B.1.3 Based on the results of existing studies regarding microplastic removal efficacy in wastewater treatment plants, require microplastic monitoring for California wastewater treatment plant permittees, as needed, as permits are renewed or revised beginning in 2024. - 2B.1.4 Following completion of standardized monitoring methods and accreditation, require microplastic monitoring for municipal stormwater permittees as permits are renewed or revised beginning in 2024. - 2B.1.5 Following completion of standardized monitoring methods, implement a pilot monitoring program to evaluate microplastics in agricultural soils, biosolids, and runoff, beginning in 2024.

+Objective 2.
 Risk Thresholds & Assessment

-- Develop toxicological studies that provide greater certainty of microplastics risk thresholds for marine life and human health, and determine recommended actions when thresholds are exceeded.
-(2024) - Update the existing microplastics risk assessment framework and execute risk assessments that incorporate local environmental loads of microplastics and risk thresholds to quantify the risk of microplastics to marine life and human health.
-(2024) - Conduct an assessment of microplastic pollution exposure and impacts on environmental justice communities in California to inform and prioritize future solutions.
-(2024) - Prioritize the development of microplastic water quality objectives for state ocean waters, estuarine waters, and freshwaters.
-(2024) - Identify water body impairments in the California Integrated Report based on best available science, known thresholds, and available data.
-(2024)
+- 2B.2.1 Develop toxicological studies that provide greater certainty of microplastics risk thresholds for marine life and human health, and determine recommended actions when thresholds are exceeded by 2024. - 2B.2.2 Update the existing microplastics risk assessment framework and execute risk assessments that incorporate local environmental loads of microplastics and risk thresholds to quantify the risk of microplastics to marine life and human health by 2025. - 2B.2.3 Engage with California Native American Tribes to conduct a risk assessment of microplastic pollution exposure and impacts to ancestral lands and waters, tribal cultural resources, and tribal beneficial uses to inform and prioritize future solutions by 2025.